bdoerfchen/webcmd/README.md

 - Only install necessary packages into your execution environment.

 ## Input Sanitization
 Executing shell commands with custom user input does not only sound dangerous - it is.
-That is why all user input is undergoing santization before being exported as an environment variable.
+That is why all user input, **except the request body**, is undergoing sanitization before being exported as an environment variable.
 This comes at a small performance cost, but is worth it as a first line of defense to prevent users from executing arbitrary code on the server.
-It is worth reading more about [Command Injection](https://owasp.org/www-community/attacks/Command_Injection).
+It is recommended to read more about [Command Injection](https://owasp.org/www-community/attacks/Command_Injection) to be sensitized for potential risks.

-For webcmd the sanitization is quite simple and works by removing certain characters:
+For webcmd the sanitization is quite simple and works by removing all occurances of certain characters within a given value:
 > ; # % $ " ` ' & |

 If this leads to some unwanted behaviour, sanitization can be turned off for each parameter individually by setting `disableSanitization` to `true`.

 > [!CAUTION]
-> Disabling santization is a huge risk with the `shell` executer.
+> Disabling sanitization is a huge risk with the `shell` executer.
 Routes that have it disabled should only use `proc` for execution!
 > Find more information in [/examples/attack](/examples/attack/server.config.yaml)